Llamero/Two-Photon_nIR_descanned_confocal_arm/README.md

-# Near-infrared descanned detection arm for two-hpton microscope
+# Near-infrared descanned detection arm for two-photon microscope
  This is an open-source addition to a two-photon microscope to perform single photon confocal imaging of near infrared emission.

  The development of this scope and illuminator was funded by the following grant: NIH P30EY003176